PurpleWaveIO/vision_one_attackiq_filters/README.md

-# vision_one_attackiq_filters
+# Trend Micro Vision One AttackIQ Filter
-Custom Vision One filters to apply detection logic and filtering for AttackIQ telemetry
+Custom Trend Micro Vision One filters to apply detection logic and filtering for AttackIQ telemetry